NAzT/node-bitlash/README.md

 ## Usage

-### bitlash.init(options [, function(banner) {...}]);

-Call this once to open the serial connection to Bitlash.
+### Setting up a Bitlash instance

+Here is how to require the library, create and initialize a Bitlash instance, and catch the ready callback to start working with Bitlash:

+	var Bitlash = require('./lib/bitlash.js');
+	var bitlash = new Bitlash.Bitlash({}, function (readytext) {
+		// ...your code here...
+	});

 The readycallback function will be called once Bitlash is ready to accept commands.
 It is passed the text of the signon banner.

-	bitlash.init({baud:9600}, function(readytext) {
-		console.log(readytext);
-	});

-Options:
+It is not valid to call other methods on the bitlash object until the ready callback has fired.

+The options object may contain these options:

-- port: serial port
+- port: serial port (auto)
 - baud: serial port baud rate (57600)
-- debug: true for debug spew
+- debug: true for debug spew (false)
-- echo: echo serial port to terminal
+- echo: echo serial port to terminal (false)

+On mac and linux the first arduino usbserial port found will be used unless you specify a different port.
+On windows you must specify the port.

+Pass {} if you don't need to pass any options.

 ### bitlash.exec(command [, function(reply) {}]);